Leadership Tips to Get Your Team Back On Track

 Have you ever worked for a boss who wanted to take all of the credit when the team won a new client, or had a big win?
 Yet when things were going badly, they were the first to look for a scapegoat rather than take responsibility?

 Early in my career, just after I left university, I worked for someone who was exactly like this.
 He also had a compulsive need to win at everything, no matter how trivial, which became very annoying and demoralizing to his team.
 I wasn’t sure if this was because he had a massive ego or because he was insecure.
 Either way, it meant he turned over a lot of people.

 My Advice: Give sincere praise and recognition to the individuals who work for you, and the team as a whole—and make sure they get public pats on the back when things are going well.
-A real leader takes responsibility when things don’t go to plan; this unfailingly inspires loyalty and stokes motivation.
+A real leader takes responsibility when things don’t go as planned; this unfailingly inspires loyalty and stokes motivation.
 And a real leader derives gratification not from fanfare, but from long-term performance improvement…and the satisfaction of seeing their team shine.

 Want to grow your team so you can also grow your business?
 Ask about CEO & Leadership Team coaching.

 Sign up for our mailing list to be notified of upcoming events.
 You will also receive a free copy of Richard’s eBook “Top 7 Business Succession Planning Tips.”